floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 # Static artifacts
 node_modules/

-# Since we are building assets from web/static,
-# we ignore priv/static.
-You may want to comment
-# this depending on your deployment strategy.
-priv/static/
 ```

 That reduces the `web` images size **by about 4MB**, as the `node_modules` are not needed in the image.
 Woah.